Birth after previous caesarean

 NPEU Lay Summary planned mode of birth after previous CS v2.0 - 23.11.21

-Who is leading and funding this research?
+Who lead and funded this research?